dmgoeller/jsapi/README.md

 This method implicitly renders the JSON representation of the object returned by the block when the content type is a JSON MIME type.
 This can be a hash or an object providing corresponding methods for all properties of the response.
+When content type is `application/json-seq`, the object returned by the block is streamed in JSON sequence text format.

 ```ruby
 api_operation('foo', status: 200) do |api_params|